kannangr21/kannangr21/README.md

 ## Hello World!
 This is Kannan G R

-☕️ &nbsp; A MEAN stack developer
+☕️ &nbsp; A NodeJS developer

 🧑🏼‍💻  &nbsp; Knows to code in Python

 🌎 &nbsp; Looking forward to discover

-👨🏽‍🎓 &nbsp; Engineering student
+👨🏽‍🎓 &nbsp; Engineer

-🎯 &nbsp; Focusing my interests

 <hr>